On the Power of Delayed Flexibility: Balls, Bins, and a Few Opaque Promotions: Application: Opaque Selling

+\begin{proof}{Proof.} The following fact, derived by \citet{elmachtoub2019value}, will allow us to (i) reduce the opaque selling model to the balls-into-bins model, and (ii) show that ensuring a long expected replenishment cycle requires a bound on the tail of the gap of the system, for all $t \geq S$.
+Specifically, \Cref{prop:relation} below uses the analogy of a customer being allocated product $i$ as a ball landing into bin $i$.

-\begin{lemma}[Lemma 1 in \cite{elmachtoub2019value}] Consider any policy $\pi$ designed for the opaque selling problem, and let $x^\pi_i(t)$ be the load of the analogous balls-into-bins model under $\pi$.
-If $\pi$ is also used to govern the allocation rule for the analogous balls-into-bins model, then:
+\begin{lemma}[Lemma 1 in \citet{elmachtoub2019value}] Consider any policy $\pi$ designed for the opaque selling problem.
+Let $x^\pi_i(t)$ be the load of the coupled balls-into-bins model under $\pi$, which couples each allocation decision of customer to product, to an allocation decision of ball to bin.
+Then, the distributions of the replenishment cycle length in the opaque selling model and the maximum load across bins in the balls-into-bins model are related as follows:

 \end{lemma}